 - Get some exercise during the day.
 Even 30 minutes of slow- walking can help.

 - Invest in a comfortable, high-quality mattress that molds to the curves of your body and supports the natural curvature of your spine.
 We recommend Puffy or Comfy as their mattresses are designed for all body types and sleeping positions, provide both durability, support and pressure relief, and are high-quality, lasting strong for many years down the road.
 As a more budget-friendly alternative, we recommend Idle Sleep.
 Idle allows you to buy a queen-size memory foam mattress + 2 free pillows for $550 (The Idle mattress).
-They also offer the longest free trial of all brands (18 months) and free returns if things don’t work out.
-In case you are looking for a more natural, green, eco-friendly option made with organic latex we recommend Plushbeds; they are the best when it comes to all-natural, sustainable sleep products at a good price.
-Plushbeds is both a retailer and a manufacturer, meaning that when you order from them you are getting your mattress directly from the factory, which allows for a better price.
+They offer the longest free trial of all brands (18 months) and free returns if things don’t work out.
+In case you are looking for an organic, eco-friendly option we recommend Plushbeds.

 - Read an interesting book 20-30 minutes before bedtime.